safr-ai-lab/resources/README.md

 For logistical questions, please contact Nina Cohodes (ncohodes@hbs.edu)

 #### Software:
-Standard Libraries: numpy, scipy, pandas, pytorch
+Standard Libraries: numpy, scipy, pandas, pytorch.
-I use PyCharm as an IDE and our code will be stored on this github.
-For a cluster will use the Harvard clusters - HBS/Canon.
-Contact Harvard IT for an overview.
+Personally I use PyCharm as an IDE.
+For compute we will use the Harvard clusters - HBS/Canon.
+Contact Harvard IT for an overview as part of onboarding.

 ## Reading List
 ### privacy